SebastianOpriel/mds-wiki/Home.md

 In the Dataspace Connector configuration the value of the clearing.house.url property must be set accordingly.
 More information on how to configure the Clearing House URL for the Dataspace Connector can be found here: https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration#ids-settings

-### Demo environment
+### Pilot environment
-An overview of the test environment can be found here: https://logging.mobilitydataspace.io/
+An overview of the pilot environment can be found here: https://logging.mobilitydataspace.io/

 #### Broker / Metadata Catalog
 The user interface of the broker/metadata catalog can be found at https://broker.mobilitydataspace.io/resources